Exporting dairy products to the European Union

 Once you have developed programs to manage compliance with EU requirements, they will need to be assessed for approval.

 Contact us at Dairy Eggs Fish and we will advise of the next steps in arranging the assessment.
+Please be aware that there are charges associated to the time taken to review these procedures.

 The department sends details of amended, new and cancelled establishment details to the EU on a monthly basis.